 The length makes it work with ankle boots or taller boots, as well as sandals or flats.
 You can throw leggings on under it, and it’s just very soft and comfortable.

-It’s a pretty basic t-shirt, but it’s a good quality basic.
+It’s a perfect, good quality basic t-shirt.
 The merino fabric is extremely soft, and it really does stay smelling fresh a lot longer than any other t-shirt I’ve worn.

 I did notice one small snag in the fabric pretty soon after I started wearing it.
 (This was in the original, lighter material from 2022.)
 I’m not sure where it came from, and I always wash my clothes in laundry bags for protection, so I doubt it was a laundry issue.